 - Speech-Language Pathologists (SLP)

-These therapists may incorporate hippotherapy as a treatment strategy as long as they are working within their scope of practice and in accordance with the laws and regulations in their state.
+These therapists may incorporate hippotherapy as a treatment tool while working within their scope of practice and in accordance with the laws and regulations in their state.
 Hippotherapy should not be confused with adaptive riding (sometimes referred to as therapeutic horseback riding).

-While there is no requirement, it is strongly recommended that the therapist have training from the American Hippotherapy Association prior to incorporating hippotherapy into their sessions.
+It is best practice that the therapist have training from an organization such as the American Hippotherapy Association prior to incorporating hippotherapy into their sessions.
 Therapists may obtain Level I and Level II training from The American Hippotherapy Association (AHA).
 AHA also offers many other courses to teach therapists about incorporating hippotherapy in their practices.

-In addition to training in the area of hippotherapy, it is also recommended that the therapist have at least one year of clinical experience prior to using hippotherapy as a strategy.
+In addition to training in the area of hippotherapy, it is also recommended that the therapist have at least one year of clinical experience prior to using hippotherapy as a treatment tool in their sessions.

 Physical therapists, occupational therapists, and speech and language pathologists who have been practicing their profession for at least three years (6,000 hours) and have 100 hours of hippotherapy practice within the three years may take the Hippotherapy Clinical Specialist Examination through the American Hippotherapy Certification Board.
 OTAs and PTAs are not eligible to sit for the examination.

 Therapists who pass the exam have demonstrated a high level of knowledge in the field of hippotherapy and use the initials “HPCS” after their name to indicate that they are “Hippotherapy Professional Clinical Specialists.”
 HPCS is a designation of therapists who have advanced knowledge and experience in hippotherapy.
 This is the highest qualification a therapist can obtain in the area of hippotherapy.